PAGE 12 - April 2, 2008

 more sense to go to Greece and tear down the

-to threatened and endangered species, im-
+threatened and endangered species, im-

 soldiering skills at their respective armories since October sobbing 3-year-old son, Gauge.